ianwijaya/hackazon-iac/README.md

 Don't forget to add your apps to a role by navigating to Subscription  -> IAM -> Add -> Role : Contributor, then type your app name on select box, then hit save.

-F5 WAAP items also need to be enabled for programmatic deployment.
-You need to acknowledge the subscription terms.
-To do this, search "F5" in the marketplace, choose "F5 BIG-IP ADC+SEC BEST 25M Hourly" and click the link "want to deploy programmatically ?" hit enable and save.

 ```
 [default]
 client_id=xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxxx